-- (iii) Revocation of Election.
+- Spouse Affected by Election.
+A Participant's election to waive the Qualified Joint and Survivor Annuity shall be effective only with respect to the Spouse who consented to the election or who was deemed to consent pursuant to Section 5.4(b)(i)(B). - (iii) Revocation of Election.
 A Participant may revoke an election made under this Section 5.4(b) at any time prior to the Annuity Starting Date.
 A Spouse's consent to the waiver of the Qualified Joint and Survivor Annuity and to the specific Beneficiary and optional form designations made by the Participant is irrevocable unless the Participant revokes his waiver election. - (c) Notice Requirements.
-Within 90 days prior to the Participant's Annuity Starting Date, the Committee shall provide the Participant with a written explanation of: - (i) the terms and conditions of the Normal Form and the Qualified Joint and Survivor Annuity; - (ii) the Participant's right to make, and the effect of, an election to waive the Normal Form or the Qualified Joint and Survivor Annuity; - (iii) the requirement that the Participant's Spouse consent in writing to the election in accordance with the spousal consent provisions set forth in Section 5.4(b)(i); and - (iv) the right to make, and the effect of, a revocation of an election not to receive the Normal Form or a Qualified Joint and Survivor Annuity.
+Within 90 days prior to the Participant's Annuity Starting Date, the Committee shall provide the Participant with a written explanation of: - (i) the terms and conditions of the Normal Form, the Qualified Joint and Survivor Annuity; - the Participant's right to make, and the effect of, an election to waive the Normal Form or the Qualified Joint and Survivor Annuity and the Optional Qualified Joint and Survivor Annuity; - (iii) the requirement that the Participant's Spouse consent in writing to the election in accordance with the spousal consent provisions set forth in Section 5.4(b)(i); and - (iv) the right to make, and the effect of, a revocation of an election not to receive the Normal Form or a Qualified Joint and Survivor Annuity.

-(d) Optional Forms of Benefit
+(d) Optional Forms of Benefit.

 - (i) Actuarial Equivalent.
 Each benefit payment form described in this Section 5.4(d) will be the Actuarial Equivalent of the Participant's benefit payable in the Normal Form. - (ii) Joint and Survivor Annuity.
-Under the Joint and Survivor Annuity, a reduced monthly benefit shall be paid to the Participant for his lifetime, and his beneficiary, if such beneficiary survives at the Participant's death, shall be entitled to receive thereafter a lifetime survivorship benefit in a monthly amount equal to 50% or 100%, as selected by the Participant, of the monthly amount which had been payable to the Participant.
+Under the Joint and Survivor Annuity, a reduced monthly benefit shall be paid to the Participant for his lifetime, and his beneficiary, if such beneficiary survives at the Participant's death, shall be entitled to receive thereafter a lifetime survivorship benefit in a monthly amount equal to 50%, 75% or 100%, as selected by the Participant, of the monthly amount which had been payable to the Participant.
 The last payment of the Joint and Survivor Annuity shall be made as of the first day of the month in which the death of the last to die of the Participant and his beneficiary has occurred.
-This optional form shall be available to any Participant whose Annuity Starting Date is on or after January 1, 2001 without regard to whether such Participant has an Hour of Service on or after such date.